Hamlet: 20th century

-Notable stagings in London and New York include Barrymore's 1925 production at the Haymarket; it influenced subsequent performances by John Gielgud and Laurence Olivier.
+High-profile stagings in London and New York included John Barrymore's 1925 production at the Haymarket, which influenced subsequent performances by John Gielgud and Laurence Olivier.
 Gielgud played the central role many times: his 1936 New York production ran for 132 performances, leading to the accolade that he was "the finest interpreter of the role since Barrymore".
-Although "posterity has treated Maurice Evans less kindly", throughout the 1930s and 1940s he was regarded by many as the leading interpreter of Shakespeare in the United States and in the 1938/39 season he presented Broadway's first uncut Hamlet, running four and a half hours.
+Although "posterity has treated Maurice Evans less kindly", during the 1930s and 1940s he was regarded by many as the leading interpreter of Shakespeare in the United States, and in the 1938/39 season he presented Broadway's first uncut Hamlet, running four and a half hours.
 Evans later performed a highly truncated version of the play that he played for South Pacific war zones during World War II which made the prince a more decisive character.
 The staging, known as the "G.I.
 Hamlet", was produced on Broadway for 131 performances in 1945/46.
-Olivier's 1937 performance at The Old Vic was popular with audiences but not with critics, with James Agate writing in a famous review in The Sunday Times, "Mr. Olivier does not speak poetry badly.
-He does not speak it at all."
-In 1937 Tyrone Guthrie directed the play at Elsinore, Denmark, with Laurence Olivier as Hamlet and Vivien Leigh as Ophelia.

-In 1963, Olivier directed Peter O'Toole as Hamlet in the inaugural performance of the newly formed National Theatre; critics found resonance between O'Toole's Hamlet and John Osborne's hero, Jimmy Porter, from Look Back in Anger.

-Richard Burton received his third Tony Award nomination when he played his second Hamlet, his first under John Gielgud's direction, in 1964 in a production that holds the record for the longest run of the play in Broadway history (137 performances).

-In 1968, Joseph Papp staged at The Public Theater what became known as "Naked" Hamlet because the text was stripped down.
-It starred Martin Sheen as Hamlet, and Sheen delivered the monologues either in Spanish or with a Spanish accent, as Hamlet's alter-ego, a Puerto Rican janitor named Ramon.